Emanuel County, Georgia; Site preparation in Swainsboro, GA

 Rough Grading for a Level Building Pad

 After stumps are removed, rough grading establishes the slope, drainage, and elevation of your building pad.
 Emanuel County lots with natural terrain variability require grading work that establishes positive drainage away from the building footprint, creates a level surface for foundation forms or mobile home piers, and prepares the lot for the soil compaction testing that building permits typically require.
-Rough grading with a tracked machine in Georgia's red clay soil requires timing relative to moisture conditions — excessively wet or excessively dry clay behaves differently under equipment and compaction testing.
+Rough grading with a tracked machine in southeast Georgia's sandy loam requires timing relative to moisture conditions — saturated ground loses bearing capacity quickly and affects both equipment performance and compaction testing results.; Emanuel County site preparation for construction schedules

 Georgia EPD Erosion Controls